rafelafrance/label_finder/README.md

 ### Optional: Clean up file names

 I had a problem where herbarium sheet file names were given as URLs, and it confused some modules, so I renamed the files to remove problem characters.
+Backup your files first.

 #### Example